HYROX UK race maps 2026 indoor arena venue layout with running course Roxzone and workout stations

 Layout knowledge also pairs directly with pacing.
 If you already know your HYROX average time by age group, you can use the map to anticipate where time loss is most likely and where to push.

-Full HYROX UK 2026 Calendar at a Glance
+Remaining HYROX UK 2026 Calendar at a Glance

 Event City Dates Map Release

-Youngstars ExCeL London Dec 5–6 Race week
+Youngstars London ExCeL London (ExCeL) Dec 5–6 Race week

-HYROX London 2026 Race Map (March + ExCeL December)
+HYROX London ExCeL 2026 Race Map (December)

 ⚠️